byu-cs460/byu-cs460/01b-hw-private-repo-mirror/README.md

 Many of the assignments for this class are hosted in a GitHub repository.
 Individual assignments are in subfolders of that repository.
-Within the folder for every assignment is a `README.md` file, containing the description for the assignment.
-The folder also contains other files that are part of the assignment.
-The description of the assignment is often best viewed on the GitHub site itself with a Web browser.
-The accompanying files can be downloaded directly from the folder, with a Web browser.
-However, creating a _mirror_ of the repository helps you to more easily download files associated with assignments, keep them up-to-date, and simultaneously version your own code by committing it to your own private GitHub repository.
+Within the folder for every assignment is a `README.md` file that contains the description for the assignment.
+The `README.md` is best viewed on the GitHub site itself using a Web browser.
+Alternatively, you can view the `README.md` from within VSCode, by right-clicking the file and selecting the "Open Preview" option.
+Every assignment folder also contains other files that are part of the assignment.

+To download and use the assignment folders and files, you will be creating a and managing a _mirror_ of the class repository.
+This will help ensure that you have _all_ the files for the assignments, keep them up-to-date, and simultaneously version your own code by committing it to your own private GitHub repository.

-The path of the class "upstream" repository and the name of own "private" repository will be given to you elsewhere and will be referred to in this document as "CLASS\_REPO\_PATH" and "PRIVATE\_REPO\_NAME", respectively.
+The path of the upstream class repository and the name of your own private repository have been given to you in the instructions to this assignment and will be referred to in this document as "CLASS\_REPO\_PATH" and "PRIVATE\_REPO\_NAME", respectively.
 Additionally, "USERNAME" refers to your GitHub username.
+Thus, the following replacements should be made throughout this document:

+ - "CLASS\_REPO\_PATH": replace with the upstream class repository.
+ - "PRIVATE\_REPO\_NAME": replace with the name of your own private repository.
+ - "USERNAME": replace with your GitHub username.

 These instructions have you first create your mirrored repository on your primary development system and then optionally create clones of that repository